General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime: Introduction

-The light deflection, or more correctly the total deflection angle $\alpha$, in Kerr spacetime has been investigated by many authors in various ways, and it is found that the correction to the total deflection angle $\alpha_{\rm Sch}$ in the Schwarzschild case due to the rotation of a celestial object becomes $\alpha_{\rm Kerr} = -4am/b^2$ for the limit of the observer and the source of the light ray placed in an asymptotically flat region (here $b$ is the impact parameter); see, e.g., \cite{epstein1980,richter_matzner1982,edery_godin2006,sereno_deluca2006,ono_etal2017}.
-Furthermore, several authors have discussed the light deflection under more general conditions and extended the Kerr-type model; see, e.g., \cite{goicoechea_etal1992,kraniotis2005,iyer_hansen2009,sultana2013,kraniotis2014,he_lin2016,he_lin2017a,he_lin2017b,jiang_lin2018,uniyal_etal2018} and the references therein.
+In general, the celestial objects are rotating and this property can be described by the Kerr metric\cite{kerr1963}.
+The rotation of a massive object induces a gravito-magnetic field or frame dragging which is sometimes called the Lense--Thirring effect\cite{thirring1918,lense_thirring1918} characterized by the spin parameter $a \equiv J/m$ where $J$ and $m$ are the angular momentum and the mass of the celestial object, respectively.
+Moreover measuring the spin parameter of a celestial object as well as its mass leads to testing the no hair (uniqueness) theorem, e.g.,\cite{carter1971,israel1997,israel1998}.
+Then the total deflection angle $\alpha$ in Kerr spacetime has been investigated by many authors, and it is found that the correction due to the rotation of a celestial object becomes $\alpha_{\rm Kerr} = -4am/b^2$ when the observer and the source of the light ray are placed in an asymptotically flat region in which $b \equiv L/E$ is the impact parameter and $L$ and $E$ are the angular momentum and the energy of the light ray, respectively; see, e.g.,\cite{epstein1980,richter_matzner1982,edery_godin2006,sereno_deluca2006,ono_etal2017}.
+Furthermore, several authors have discussed the light deflection under more general conditions and extended the Kerr-type model; see, e.g.,\cite{goicoechea_etal1992,kraniotis2005,iyer_hansen2009,sultana2013,kraniotis2014,he_lin2016,he_lin2017a,he_lin2017b,jiang_lin2018,uniyal_etal2018} and the references therein.